LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

-Source as figured from the name is source of data.
+Source is the source of data.
 In our example we will use a specific type of source.
 Because we need to Pump data from API.
 We need to send request to the API to receive our data.
 This means that our source has to be "triggered" when we get our response.
 For this reason we will be using so-called trigger source.
 More about :ref:`trigger` .